 11) Service ties as the number 1 substance of emotional and spiritual healing.
 In service, we transcend our experience of victim, blame and heartache and connect with our true, glorious, loving, real selves.

 If the above doesn’t apply to you, ask Heavenly Father and/or your spouse or local leader in your neighborhood what you could do for someone.
 (See “Lift” below)

-13) Launch your involvement in the “Addiction Recovery” materials.
-The LDS church’s material is FREE and sogood.
+14) Launch your involvement in the “Addiction Recovery” materials.
+The LDS church’s material is FREE and so good.
 Note: The strength of this material is answering the questions in writing.
 12-Step - Soft copy

 The first step in changing our feelings (part of healing the real wounds) is to feel our feelings.
 Our feelings our like waves, that if we will ride, will land us to resolution, peace and breakthrough.